 - Can be prohibitively expensive if you’re paying out of pocket.

 - Some items can’t be shipped by air.

 Like it is for international moves, air freight is usually reserved for small parcels of items you’ll need access to before the ocean freight portion of your shipment arrives.

-If you’re moving for work, your company may pay for air freight for computers and laboratory and surveying equipment if you’ll need them to do your job on arrival.
+If you’re moving for work, your company might pay for air freight for computers and other work-related materials that you’ll need to effectively do your full-time job upon arriving in Hawaii.

 Your freight forwarder will provide packing service for air freight in accordance with airline regulations, so set these items aside.

 4. By Mail – Good for Small Shipments